 By staying close by you can also visit the Chichen Itza Light Show.
 The gates open at 6.30, tickets need to be purchased online in advance.
 Entry is from 7 pm where you can tour Chichen Itza before the show starts at 7.45pm.

 There are many hotels to stay in Merida.
 We thoroughly enjoyed our stay at the Wyndham Hotel in Merida.
 The hotel was located well to visit all the tourist attractions of the Yucatan.
 The swimming pool was a welcome after a day of sightseeing.
+Click below to see the latest deals.

 We would like to thank the Yucatan Travel, and Visit Mexico for their assistance for our 4 days in Merida and the Yucatan.
 In our visit to Chichen Itza our transport to and from Merida was sponsored.
 Our accommodation at the Wyndham Hotel in Merida was sponsored for our stay, we thank the management and staff for taking good care of us.
 We thank George our driver and Maria from Yucatan Travel for looking after us so well.
 As always, our opinions are our own.